-Stimulating Industry Interests in IEEE Initiatives and other Programs
+Stimulating Industry Interests in IEEE Initiatives and Other Programs

-By Michael W. Condry, President TEMS
+By Michael W. Condry, President, IEEE TEMS

 IEEE Technology and Engineering Management Society (TEMS) is seeking articles for its latest publication focused on practical business matters, called Engineering Management Review (EMR).
 The publication seeks articles from IEEE technical communities summarizing the status of your technology evolution, its research directions, and challenges to stimulate business interest in your programs from industry leaders.
 The publication reaches an audience of business decision makers and may eventually lead to more interest to your initiatives from their companies.

 IEEE Future Directions Initiatives Report on New Developments